WithSecureLabs/shadowhammer/README.md

 # Batch-mode shadowhammer MAC address checker #

 Kaspersky recently discovered and analysed the 'Shadowhammer' attack (https://securelist.com/operation-shadowhammer/89992).
 They did some great analysis and released a tool for sysadmins to use to determine if their systems were targetted.
-The released tools, however, weren't very easily scriptable, so we have create this small python script to fix that.
-We've taken the hashes from Kaspersky's own tool and wrapped it up in a nice commandline Python interface (which can also be used offline, addressing potential privacy issues).
+The released tools, however, weren't very easily scriptable, so we have created this small python script to fix that.
+We've taken the hashes from Kaspersky's own tool and wrapped them up in a nice commandline Python interface (which can also be used offline, addressing potential privacy issues).

 # Usage #

-The tool, by default, will scan all network card on the current system for their presence in the Shadowhammer malware:
+The tool, by default, will scan all network cards on the current system for their presence in the Shadowhammer malware:
 ```
 C:\shadowhammer\>python check.py
 SHADOWHAMMER MAC address checking tool from Countercept